blevesearch/bleve/index/firestorm/firestorm.md

 |---------|------------|
 |```'d' <field id uint16> <term utf8>```|```<DictionaryValue protobuf>```|

     message DictionaryValue {
-		uint64 count = 1; // number of documents using this term in this field }
+        optional uint64 count = 1; // number of documents using this term in this field }

 #### Term Frequency